getify/Functional-Light-JS/ch6.md

 But the fact that JS allows the `x.length = 4` statement to run at all can seem troubling, if for no other reason than its potential confusion to readers.
 The good news is, if you use strict mode (`"use strict";`), such a statement will throw an error.

-What if you try to mutate the explicitly-boxed object representation of such a value?
+What if you try to mutate the explicitly boxed object representation of such a value?

 ```js
 var x = new Number( 2 );